Architlall/TDOC-Esolang/README.md

 ```

-As you can see from the above snippet, the functions are define using 'fx', which is followed by the return type of the function.
+As you can see from the above snippet, the functions are defined using 'fx', which is followed by the return type of the function.
 The function name takes the parameters of the function, and then we write the function body. 'throw' is the keyword to return a value. (similar to the keyword return in C/C++)

 An example of function call syntax in the main function in Creact -